As a parent, how you use devices and what you do online can shape how your children relate to the online world.

 Talk together as a family about when everyone should put their devices down.
 Depending on your routine, this may be during meals and at night.

-You might decide that you won’t use devices in the morning before day care, school or work.
+You might decide that you won’t use devices in the morning.
 Or you could decide that Saturday afternoons are a device-free time for your family, in which you can all play a game together or do another special activity.

 Research shows that it’s important to turn devices off at least an hour before bedtime to ensure your child has the best quality sleep.